xeolabs/xeometry/README.md

 ### Transforming models and objects

 Each model and object can be independently transformed within a viewer.
+Transforming a model or object will dynamically change the boundary extents returned by ````getAABB()```` (see previous section).
 A transformation consists of the following operations, applied in this order:

  * scale
  * X-axis rotation (degrees),